Philip III of Macedon: Tomb

 In 1977, excavations near Vergina in northern Greece led to the unearthing of three Macedonian tombs.
 Tomb II is a two-chambered royal tomb richly decorated with grave goods such as silver vessels, bronze weaponry and bath equipment, and a gold-and-ivory shield.
 The outer chamber of the tomb contained a golden box with the bones of a woman in her twenties, and the inner chamber contained a gold box with a golden crown and the bones of a man in his forties.

 Professor Manolis Andronikos, the chief archaeologist at the site, along with a number of other archaeologists, decided that Tomb II contained the remains of Philip II and his final wife Cleopatra Eurydice due to the rich decoration of the tomb, the age of the skeletal remains, the damage on the male skeleton's right eye socket, and his thigh bone that had suffered trauma.
 Philip lost his right eye in battle and had been wounded in one leg.
 However, as the right eye socket was almost entirely missing, the damage could not be specified, and the wound was to the wrong leg.
 Athenian pottery found in the tomb dates between the last quarter of the fourth century to the early third century BC, while Philip II died in 336 BC.
 Architectural evidence regarding the vaulted roof and its similarity to Lycian tombs points to a later date, after Alexander the Great's invasion of Asia.

-Due to forensic studies in 2015, it is now that believed that Philip II was buried in Tomb I. As such, others have proposed Tomb II to contain the remains of Philip Arrhidaeus and his wife Eurydice, due to the time of their death in 317 and that Arrhidaeus was known to have received honors at burial.
+Due to forensic studies in 2015, it is now believed that Philip II was buried in Tomb I. As such, others have proposed Tomb II to contain the remains of Philip Arrhidaeus and his wife Eurydice, due to the time of their death in 317 BC and that Arrhidaeus was known to have received honors at burial.

 In Tomb II, greaves that many archaeologists had argued belong to Philip II could also belong to Eurydice or Alexander the Great, according to Antonios Bartsiokas.
 Bartsiokas, one of the lead authors in the 2015 study identifying Philip as the occupant of Tomb I, explained that Eurydice was a warrior who fought in many battles and could have required greaves.
-It is also possible that some of Alexander the Great's armor could have been buried at the tomb, as Arrhideaus wore Alexander's garments when he ascended to the throne in 323, although he did not fight in battles himself.
-A hand-hammered iron helmet found in Tomb II matches Plutarch's description of Alexander's the Great's helmet.
+It is also possible that some of Alexander the Great's armor could have been buried at the tomb, as Arrhidaeus wore Alexander's garments when he ascended to the throne in 323 BC, although he did not fight in battles himself.
+A hand-hammered iron helmet found in Tomb II matches Plutarch's description of Alexander's helmet.